-The total OPEB liability was determined by an actuarial valuation as of September 30, 2016, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total OPEB liability was determined by an actuarial valuation as of September 30, 2017, using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation Projected Salary Increases () Long-Term Investment Rate of Return () Municipal Bond Index Rate at the Measurement Date Municipal Bond Index Rate at the Prior Measurement Date Projected Year for Fiduciary Net Position (FNP) to be Depleted Single Equivalent Interest Rate the Measurement Date Single Equivalent Interest Rate the Prior Measurement Date Healthcare Cost Tread Rate: Pre-Medicare Eligible Medicare Eligible Ultimate Trend Rate: Pre-Medicare Eligible Medicare Eligible Year of Ultimate Trend Rate () Includes 3.00% wage inflation.
-2.75% 3.25% - 5.00% 7.25% 3.57% 2.93% 2042 4.63% 4.01% 7.75% 5.00% 5.00% 2022 () Includes 3.00% wage inflation. () Compounded annually, net of investment expense and include es inflation.
+Inflation Projected Salary Increases () Long-Term Investment Rate of Return () Municipal Bond Index Rate at the Measurement Date Municipal Bond Index Rate at the Prior Measurement Date Projected Year for Fiduciary Net Position (FNP) to be Depleted Single Equivalent Interest Rate at the Measurement Date Single Equivalent Interest Rate at the Prior Measurement Date Healthcare Cost Tread Rate: 2.75% 3.25% - 5.00% 7.25% 4.18% 3.57% 2029 4.44% 4.63%

+Healthcare Cost Tread Rate: 7.000/

+7.000/

+Pre-Medicare Eligible 7.00%

+Medicare Eligible 5.00% beginning in 2019

+Ultimate Trend Rate:

+Pre-Medicare Eligible 4.75% in 2026

+Medicare Eligible 4.75% in 2024

+() Includes 3.00% wage inflation. () Compounded annually, net of investment expense and includes inflation.

-Mortality rates for the period after service retirement are according to the RP-2000 White Collar Mortality Table projected to 2020 using scale BB and adjusted 115% for all ages for males and 112% for ages 78 and over for females.
+Mortality rates for the period after service retirement are according to the RP-2000 White Collar Mortality Table projected to 2020 using scale BB and adjusted 115% for all ages for males and 112% for ages 78 and older for females.
 The rates of disabled mortality were based on the RP-2000 Disabled Mortality Table projected to 2020 using scale BB and adjusted 105% for males and 120% for females.